ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment.md

 Whenever you build your application on the command line this will generate a fat jar inside your target directory.
 Usually that file is named roughly MY-APPLICATION-jar-with-dependencies.jar

-If you skip the section called "excutions" in the maven-assembly-plugin you can generate the fat jar by calling
+If you skip the section called "executions" in the maven-assembly-plugin you can generate the fat jar by calling

 <pre>
     mvn clean compile assembly:single
 </pre>

-You can run the fat jar by calling java:
+Running the fat jar (and your app) is as simple as calling:

 <pre>
     java    -Dninja.port=9000